RIVA AT PANCRAS SQUARE

 The Concept

-At night, RIVA glows with a diffused light, offering a tranquil transition from the bustling exterior to the interior calm.
-It serves as both a functional art piece and a poetic landmark, embodying connection, flow, and belonging.
-A river of glowing warm fire.
+At night, RIVA glows with a diffused light, offering a gentle transition from the bustling exterior to the interior calm.
+It becomes both a functional architectural element and a poetic landmark, embodying connection, flow and belonging, a quiet river of warm, glowing light.

 Process

 The journey of RIVA began with parametric design, where the Mamou-Mani team developed the flowing geometry using algorithmic modelling tools.
 This allowed for precise control over each fold and connection, ensuring structural logic and design intent were fully integrated.
-To bridge the gap between digital design and physical fabrication, the team used Augmented Reality (AR) to assess the alignment of digital modules with their real-world counterparts, ensuring that every ripple and junction resonated with the architecture and spatial experience of the site.
+To bridge the gap between digital design and physical fabrication, the team used Augmented Reality (AR) to assess the alignment of digital modules with their real-world counterparts, ensuring that every ripple and junction resonated with the site’s architecture and spatial experience.
+This parametric workflow also defined the panelisation strategy, allowing each aluminium module to be digitally coordinated, fabricated and assembled into a seamless continuous wave.

 From this digital genesis, the project advanced to fabrication in collaboration with Fab.Pub.
-The interior panel was 3D printed using sustainable materials, while the exterior panel, inspired by the waveform used in our Wooden Wave installation for Orange HQ, represented our first iteration in metal.
-Mamou-Mani also acted as the general contractor, coordinating all consultants to ensure a smooth and integrated process delivery.
+The interior panel was 3D-printed using sustainable materials, while the exterior panel, inspired by the waveform used in our Wooden Wave installation for Orange HQ, marked our first iteration of the wave structure in metal.
+Mamou-Mani also served as the general contractor, coordinating all consultants to ensure a smooth, integrated delivery.

 This collaborative workflow spanning virtual craftsmanship, parametric logic, and digital fabrication epitomises Mamou-Mani’s ethos of architectural alchemy.
 RIVA is not just a sculpture; it is the result of a process that fuses creativity, technology, and craftsmanship at every step.